 Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any fair value gains or losses recognised in profit or loss.
-The net gain or loss recognised in profit or loss includes any interest earned on the financial asset and is included in the "other gains and losses, net" line item.
+The net gain or loss recognised in profit or loss includes any interest earned on the financial asset.

-Impairment of financial assets, lease receivables and financial guarantee contracts
+Impairment of financial assets, the lease receivables and financial guarantee contracts

-The Group performs impairment assessment under expected credit loss ("ECL") model on financial instruments (including the Lease Receivables, loan to related parties, account receivables, deposits and other receivables, finance leasing advisory service receivables, factoring receivables, security deposits, term deposits and bank balances) and financial guarantee contracts which are subject to impairment under IFRS 9.
+The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including loans to related parties, account receivables, deposits and other receivables, finance leasing advisory service receivables, factoring receivables, security deposits for other borrowings and bank balances), lease receivables and financial guarantee contracts which are subject to impairment under IFRS 9.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.